-Please be advised that some or all of the in-formation contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
-This document does not attempt to address any health, safety and other work-place requirements in place prior to the age of COVID-19.
-Additionally, this guide does not permit businesses to reopen, but rather our aim is to provide recommendations so that you can prepare for a successful reopening.
+Please be advised that some or all of the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
+This document does not attempt to address any health, safety and other workplace requirements in place prior to the age of COVID-19.
+Additionally, this document does not permit businesses to reopen, but rather our aim is to provide recommendations so that you can prepare for a successful opening once it is permitted.

-As COVID-19 circumstances continue to evolve, so will the public health and safety recommendations and requirements, and as a result this document may not include all current govern-mental or health expert requirements and recommendations.
+As COVID-19 circumstances continue to evolve, so will the public health and safety recommendations and requirements, and as a result this document may not include all current governmental or health expert requirements and recommendations.
 We strongly advise that before implementing any of the practices and procedures contained herein, you carefully evaluate all and consult with your own legal counsel and other advisors regarding the legality, applicability and potential efficacy of this information in your place of business and to determine what if any other recommendations or requirements may apply to your business.

-The Coral Springs Coconut Creek Regional Chamber of Commerce bears no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.
+Your local chamber office is providing this document as a courtesy, and bears no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.

-We're always looking for feedback from our community and encourage you to send any additional best practices or to info@csccrchamber.com.
-We will continue to update the recommendations and best practices provided in this guide as we move through the stages of reopening.
+We're always looking for feedback from our community and encourage you to reach out to our staff with any additional best practices or recommendations.
+We will continue to evolve the recommendations and best practices provided in this document as we move through the stages of reopening.